 Middle Park is a large basin surrounded by high mountain ranges.
 As an inter-mountain park it is unique in two respects.
 It does not have the level interior characteristic of other large mountain parks in Colorado, such as North Park and South Park, and it lies west of the Continental Divide.
-All natural surface drainage for this area funnels through Gore Canyon, downstream from Kremmling.
-The elevation reaches 14,270 feet above sea level on Grays Peak near Loveland Pass.
-The Gore Range and Tenmile Range both have peaks that rise above 13,000 feet in elevation, as does the Continental Divide.
+The Troublesome Creek DAU has numerous peaks along the Continental Divide reaching altitudes above 13,000 feet.
+The highest of these is North Arapaho Peak at 13,502 feet in the southeast corner of the DAU.
+All the natural surface drainage for this area funnels through Gore Canyon, downstream from Kremmling.